DesconBelgrade/Klimerko/README.md

 - Go to *Tools* > *Upload Speed* and choose *115200*
 - Go to *Tools* > *Port* and you should see a single port there.
 Select it.
 - Go to “Sketch” > “Upload” and wait for the firmware to be uploaded to your Klimerko device

+## Configuring Device Credentials
-- Once done, go to “Tools” > “Serial Monitor” and press the “RST” button on the NodeMCU
+- Once you've uploaded the firmware, go to “Tools” > “Serial Monitor” and press the “RST” button on the NodeMCU
 - When you see “Write 'config' to configure your credentials (expires in 10 seconds)”, enter “config” in the upper part of Serial Monitor and press ENTER
 - Now enter “all” in the Serial Monitor input and press ENTER
 - Now enter your WiFi Network Name, WiFi Password and the Device ID and Device Token for communication with AllThingsTalk (noted earlier)